astur/icrawler/README.md

 - **`startURL`** - URL of page for start crawling (or array of URLs).
 - **`opts`** (optional) - options:
-    - `concurrency` - number of parallel requests.
+    - `concurrency` - positive number of parallel requests or negative number of milisecs of delay between requests with no parallelism.
 Defaults to 1.
-If `cookieSource` set - `concurrency` option will be ignored.
     - `delay` - time in milisecs to wait on error before try to crawle again.
 Defaults to 10000 (10 secs).
     - `errorsFirst` - if `true` failed requests will repeated before all others. if `false` - it will pushed in tail of queue.
 Defaults to `false`.
     - `allowedStatuses` - number or array of numbers of HTTP response codes that are not errors.
 Defaults to [200].